 **Pro tip: Encourage your alters to practice with the safety kit by using a mixture of visualization and guided play.
 This will make it more effective and will help for all of your alters to feel more confident about any potential triggers.

-Find Effected Alters
+Find Affected Alters

 When trying to keep your system safe, it’s important to know which alter is likely to have an issue.
-To find which alters are potentially effected, we find that it’s best just to ask.
+To find which alters are potentially affected, we find that it’s best just to ask.
 Try something like “Hey!
 I’m trying to prep the system for this upcoming Halloween.
 We’re not looking to know about your trauma history; we are just looking for any potential trauma triggers so we can prepare in advance.
 Do you have any trauma triggers related to Halloween or this time of year?”

 You and your system DO NOT need to talk about or look for trauma.
-You just need to know who could be effected around Halloween.
+You just need to know who could be affected around Halloween.
 Most of the time, they’ll let you know that they either don’t want to be around or that they don’t like the season.
 These are all fancy ways of them telling you that something about Halloween doesn’t sit well with them.

 Go with your gut and plan to protect any alters that seem to have an issue with anything related to Halloween.
 Better safe than sorry!